gvwilson/sensibleadventures/cloudherd/new.md

 ever held a sword.
 Not that they *had* any swords.
 And even if they had---

-FIXME: Indy interrupts
+"I'm surprised to hear you say all this," Indy interrupted.
+"I thought if anyone would take their side, it would be you."

+"Well, yes, of course I do," Aft blustered.
+"The sooner leeches like the *tralpa* have to start earning an honest living like the rest of us, the better.
+But---"

+"But it's different when someone's actually on your doorstep, isn't it?"
+Grappa Gas shook his head pityingly.

+Aft clenched his hands into fists.
+"Of course it's different.
+The baby could come any day now.
+If the king's men come looking for this lot--- if there's a fight---"

+"Enough!"
+Indy slapped the table with her hand.
+"Enough, both of you.
+We have a stormload of trouble to fly through, and I will *not* have you two making it worse with your bickering."

-Noxy set a steaming mug of tea in front of him, and two more in front of his father and Indy.
+Noxy set a steaming mug of tea in front of her and two others in front of Grappa Gas and his son.
 Indy stared into hers as if hoping the tiny swirling leaves might spell out some answers.
-"I know it's a big thing," she said quietly.
+"I know it's a big thing," she went on quietly.
 "And I did think about turning them away, but look at them.
 They look like they've been through the Blight.
-If a storm caught them in the pass, they wouldn't even make it as far as Makes Your Breath Smell.
+If a storm caught them in the pass, they wouldn't even make it as far as Makes Your Breath Rancid.
 How would that make us look?"

 Aft scowled.
 "What people think won't matter much if we've all had our throats cut.
 No, wait, hear me out."
 He slurped his tea and set the cup down with a clatter.
-"This is a big decision for one person to make.
-Mayor or not, you could have asked people what they thought before telling them they could stay.
-Maybe someone else could have thought of something."

-"I did tell ask people," Indy said calmly.
-"Your father, for one."

-Aft glanced at Grappa Gas, who had a smug look on his face.
-The younger man colored slightly.
-"I still don't think we should let them stay more than a day or two," he grumbled.

-"If you're going to *think*," his father snapped, "You could start by thinking about what happens if we turn them away and the princess wins this fight."

-"If the princess wins?
-Hah!"
-Aft slapped the table with his hand.
-"Weren't you just saying the king's winning?"

-Grappa Gas stood, his hands clenched into fists.
-"Winning isn't won, lad---and a fight's not over 'til it's over!"

-"Stop it!"
-Indy said sharply.
-"And sit down!
-I will *not* have you two getting into another punch-up in my kitchen!"

-Grappa Gas made a noise in his throat but sat down.
-Noxy let out the breath she hadn't realized she'd been holding.
-"The next few days are going to be hard enough without you two arguing," her mother said in her no-arguing-with-me voice.
-"We didn't these men to fetch up on our doorstep, but they did, and I'd hate to hear people say that Stale ever turned away a traveller.
-I admit, I'd be happier if it was just the first bunch, but---"
+"What we just did, saving travellers who got caught on the mountain, we can explain that if we have to.
+But letting them stay here---saints and all their gifts, Indy, we can't.
+We just can't.
+It wouldn't be safe."

-"But what we've got instead is two dozen mouths to feed when we're already down to dried apples and barley."
+"For once, I agree with you."
+Grappa Gas slurped his own tea with a scowl.
+"Never mind the trouble it'll bring when the king wins---yes, I said *when*, and you know as well as I do that's what's going to happen---never mind the trouble, it's three dozen mouths to feed when we're already down to dried apples and barley."

 Aft snorted.
 "Never mind the tiger.
 What are we supposed to feed it?
 Or should I ask 'who'?"

-"That's enough!"
+"Disgusting Aftertaste!"
 Indy snapped.
-"Like them or not, there's no call for that kind of talk."
+"I will *not* have that kind of talk about one of the Gifted.
+Especially not in front of my daughter."

 "Hmph!"
 Aft snorted.
 "All I can say is, let's hope there isn't a late storm, because if there is, *I'm* going to be keeping *my* family behind a good strong door."
-He swallowed the rest of his tea in one gulp, stood, and nodded a curt goodbye to Noxy, and slammed the door behind himself on the way out.
+He swallowed the rest of his tea in one gulp, stood, and nodded a curt goodbye to Noxy, and slammed the door as he left.

 "Maybe it wouldn't be such a bad thing if you were right!"
 Grappa Gas called out.
 "Maybe we'd have some peace and quiet around here if a few of us *did* get eaten!"
 He turned back to Indy.
-"Don't worry about his grumbling.
-Or anyone else's, for that matter.
-You're the mayor until the village votes otherwise, and we'll all back you in this."
+"Don't worry about him---he's just worried about the baby."

-"Thank you," Indy smiled.
-"I appreciate it."
+"I know," Indy smiled.
+"But I appreciate you saying it."

-Grappa Gas smiled back, then drained the last of his tea.
+Grappa Gas drained the last of his tea in one long gulp.
 "It's good," he said to Noxy.
 "Maybe wants more cinnamon next time, though."

 "I'll try to remember," Noxy promised.

 Indy stood when Grappa Gas did.
 "Will you stay for dinner?"

-He shook his head and grinned.
+He shook his head.
 "Thanks, girl, but I promised your mother I'd help her, um, peel some potatoes."
 He winked, ignoring Noxy's little 'eww' of disgust.
 Indy smiled and kissed him on the cheek again.
 He was humming as he left.

 Noxy waited until her mother said down again before saying, "*Amma*...?"